All about IPL hair removal at home

-From efficacy and safety to skin types, treatment areas, and aftercare.
-Whether you're considering starting with IPL or already have experience, in this knowledge base, you'll find substantiated information to make informed choices.
+IPL (Intense Pulsed Light) reduces hair growth using light pulses that are absorbed by melanin in the hair follicle.
+In this knowledge base you will find evidence-based information, from how it works and safety to skin types, treatment areas and aftercare.
+Whether you are considering starting with IPL or already have experience, this knowledge base gives you grounded information to make informed choices.

 IPL: basics & how it works